LeTiepTuyen/Job-Portal-MERN-Project/README.md

-<h1 align="center"><strong>👋Job Portal</strong></h1>
+<h1 align="center"><strong>👋 2THN Job Portal Website</strong></h1>
- Job Portal is a web application that connects job seekers with employers, allowing them to search and apply for jobs and manage their job postings.
+ 2THN Job Portal is a web application that connects job seekers with employers, allowing them to search and apply for jobs and manage their job postings.

 # Directory structure of the web app is as follows: